-Not to mention during the night 2 of our kids were up all night being fussy and crying.
+Not to mention during the night, two of our kids were up all night being fussy and crying.
 The next day we loaded everyone and went to Instacare, wondering if our kids were getting sick.

-I ended up with 5 stitches and the 2 kids had strep.
+I ended up with five stitches and the two kids had strep.
 AWESOME. #not.

 I was MORTIFIED.
 In a house of 11 adults and 21 kids, several of them being babies, OUR kids were going to be the ones to infect everyone.
 I was beyond embarrassed.
 And tired.
 And cranky.
 And mad that I was at Instacare, missing out on the fun at the house.